 Ben Robinson describes TaxBiz as a 90-day, step-by-step GPS system to get your business launched so you can start earning money.
 However, the course is self-paced.
 There are no penalties for taking as long as you need to thoroughly understand the material.

-While writing this review, I found TaxBiz to be a comprehensive course which covers every detail of learning how to operate your own tax consulting business.
+While writing this review, I found TaxBiz to be a comprehensive course that covers every detail of learning how to operate your own tax consulting business.
 TaxBiz goes beyond simply teaching you how to prepare taxes.
-You’ll also learn how to provide year-round benefit to your clients, and earn well above the standard tax preparation business income potential.
+You’ll also learn how to provide year-round benefits to your clients and earn well above the standard tax preparation business income potential.

 Because of this attention to detail, I don’t have space in this TaxBiz review to show you everything that’s in the course (it would take you longer to read that than the rest of this review!).
 Instead, I’ve included a summary for each of the four sections of TaxBiz, to give you a feel for what’s included.